sands-lab/slower/README.md

 * IMPROVE GRPC: how should we run the server model segment?
 Having each server model as a separate ray actor is prohibitively slow!!!
 Each model run in a separate thread (but what does GIL imply in such a case?)?
 Run each model in a separate process??
 Think about it...;
 * Allow the user to specify different models for the server-side segment of the model.
 This might be useful for instance if there is a high-capacity and a low-capacity device: in such a case, the high capacity device might wish to train a larger portion of the model locally so as to increase the privacy guarantees.
 * structure better the imports.
-* create a "numpy" version of the raw client/server segment, similar to what happens in flower.
-* remove `cid` from proto... thought I will need the information, but I don't.

 For the simulation environment build upon ray: